What is Local Tracker and How to Use it?

 What is Local Tracker?

-Local Tracker is a tool that allows you to track the local rankings of any business registered in Google My Business.
+Local Tracker is a tool that allows you to track the local rankings of any business registered in Google Business Profile (previously Google My Business).
 With this tool you can:

 Access detailed ranking tables and historical graphs to see where your or your client's business ranks in Google's local results and how these rankings evolve over time.
 Local rankings can be updated as often as you choose: every day, every few days or every week.